TartanLlama/vizh/README.md

     ^
 ```

+### Comments

+Comments in vizh are anything enclosed in a rectangle.
+Stick what you want in there.

 ## Standard Library

-The vizh standard library is called `libv` and provides the following functions.
+The vizh standard library is called `libv`.
+Much of it is implemented in vizh itself and it is built when you install `vizh`.
+It provides the following functions:

 ### I/O